carlotatrx/dataprep/readme.md

 ### Bologna

-Folder `ECA_non-blended_custom-1`, where metadata can also be found.
+File `TG_SOUID100862.txt` from folder `ECA_non-blended_custom-1`, where metadata can also be found.
 These are specified as:

 ```
 17-21 TG   : mean temperature in 0.1 °C